Rush Hour 2: Release

-Before its August 3 release, Rush Hour 2 premiered on July 26, 2001, on-board the United Airlines Flight 1 from Los Angeles to Hong Kong renamed, "The Rush Hour Express".
+Before its August 3, 2001 release, Rush Hour 2 premiered on July 26, 2001, on-board the United Airlines Flight 1 from Los Angeles to Hong Kong renamed, "The Rush Hour Express".
 The Hong Kong Board of Tourism teamed up with United Airlines and New Line Cinema in a campaign that offered both trailers for the movie for passengers on all domestic United flights during July and August reaching an expected three million people, as well as Hong Kong travel videos to inspire tourists to visit the country where the film was set.

 Box office

-Rush Hour 2 earned $226.2 million in North America and an estimated $121.2 million in other countries, for a worldwide total of $347.3 million (surpassing Rush Hour and Rush Hour 3's worldwide box-office receipts).
-The film was number one during its opening weekend, grossing $67.4 million at 3,118 locations.
+Rush Hour 2 earned $226.2 million in North America and an estimated $121.2 million in other countries, for a worldwide total of $347.4 million (surpassing Rush Hour and Rush Hour 3's worldwide box-office receipts).
+The film was ranked number one during its opening weekend, grossing $67.4 million at 3,118 locations.
 The film stayed in the Top 10 until October 11 (10 weeks total).
 It became one of the four 2001 films to generate $60 million in their first three days of release, with the others being Monsters, Inc., The Mummy Returns and Planet of the Apes.
 The film also had the fourth-highest opening weekend of all time, behind the latter two films and The Lost World: Jurassic Park.
 Additionally, Rush Hour 2 achieved two other records during its opening weekend, beating The Sixth Sense for having the biggest August opening weekend and Austin Powers: The Spy Who Shagged Me for scoring the largest opening weekend for a New Line Cinema film.
-The August opening weekend record would be held for six years before getting surpassed by The Bourne Ultimatum in 2007.
+The August opening weekend record would be held for six years before being surpassed by The Bourne Ultimatum in 2007.
+Rush Hour 2 would hold the record for having the highest opening weekend for a comedy film until 2002 when Austin Powers in Goldmember surpassed it.
 Despite being overtaken by American Pie 2, the film made $31.5 million during its second weekend.
-It was 2001's second-highest-grossing PG-13 film and the 11th highest-grossing film worldwide.
-Rush Hour 2 surpassed the 1984 film The Karate Kid as the highest-grossing martial arts action film, and was ranked as the second-highest-grossing buddy comedy film behind the 1997 film Men in Black.
-The film was also ranked as the third-highest-grossing second installments in live action comedy film franchises (behind the 2004 film Meet the Fockers and the 2011 film The Hangover Part II).
+It was 2001's second-highest-grossing rated PG-13 film and the 11th highest-grossing film worldwide.
+Rush Hour 2 surpassed the 1984 film The Karate Kid as the highest-grossing martial arts action film, and was ranked as the second-highest-grossing buddy comedy film, behind the 1997 film Men in Black.
+The film was also ranked as the third-highest-grossing second installment in a live action comedy film franchise (behind the 2004 film Meet the Fockers and the 2011 film The Hangover Part II).